Ecotourism

 Reputation.
 Provide a positive experience for both travellers and the local population.

 Stimulus.
 Provide direct financial benefits to preserve the environment.
 That is, do not hinder the participation of the local population.
-Giving them the opportunity to get jobs and income from tourism, thereby causing an incentive to protect nature.
+It allows them to get jobs and income from tourism, thereby incentivising them to protect nature.

 Provide financial benefits to empower local people.